dhansmair/flamingo-mini/README.md

 ## Usage
 The implementation aims to be compatible with the Hugging Face transformers library and largely adopts their api.
 It inherits `PreTrainedModel`, so you can use methods such as `save_pretrained()`, `from_pretrained()` and `push_to_hub()`.
 Powered by hf transformers, the model is enabled with different text generation strategies such as beam search and sampling strategies such as top-k sampling.
-The FlamingoModel is implemented in such a way that no modification of the underlying language model's source code is necessary, so it should be relatively easy to extend the code to other models.

 ```python
 from flamingo_mini import FlamingoConfig, FlamingoModel, FlamingoProcessor